 With a mixture of warm water and a drop of dish soap, clean the shelves and wipe down any dirty or dusty items.

 Check the expiration dates and discard anything that has expired.
 Plus, make a donation pile for anything that you have extras of.

-Give your dried herbs and ground spices a smell.
-If you can’t smell anything, toss them.
+Give your remaining dried herbs and ground spices a smell.
+If you can’t smell anything, toss them, even if they’re not expired.
 Most of these should be replaced every six months.

 Reload the pantry utilizing turntables, clear plastic bins and/or reusable, sealable clear containers to organize your food.

 Store the items that you use most frequently at eye level and keep kid-friendly items on lower shelves.
 High shelves and out-of-the-way nooks are great for backstock or items that are rarely used.

 This is the fullest your refrigerator will be all year, and you’ll need all the extra space you can get.